sada-narayanappa/LearnDjango/docs/03_docker.md

 # Create Docker container and using it.

 ```
-NOTE: you can directly pull the image from docker - you do not need to build local images.
+* NOTE * : you can directly pull the image from docker - you do not need to build local images.

 ```
+#### Pre-requisite

+* You must be familiar with docker (containerization) concepts

+* NOTE: You must know how to create a account on docker hub.
+You must also be familar with pushing and pulling images from docker hub or some some docker repository.

 ## Build docker image - STEP by STEP
 In order to build the docker container, see the makefile in deploy directory.